 These are our universes.
 Open them up.
 The story’s beginning.

 Ng Yi-Sheng is a Singaporean poet, playwright, fictionist, critic, journalist and activist.
-His books include last boy (winner of the Singapore Literature Prize 2008), SQ21: Singapore Queers in the 21st Century, Eating Air, Loud Poems for a Very Obliging Audience and A Book of Hims.
+His books include last boy (winner of the Singapore Literature Prize 2008), SQ21: Singapore Queers in the 21st Century, Eating Air, Loud Poems for a Very Obliging Audience, A Book of Hims and Lion City.
 Additionally, he translated Wong Yoon Wah’s Chinese poetry collection The New Village and has co-edited national and regional anthologies such as GASPP: A Gay Anthology of Singaporean Poetry and Prose, Eastern Heathens, and Heat.
 He tweets and Instagrams at @yishkabob.
 (Photo credit: Joanne Goh)